andrewliebchen/prototype-with-reactjs/src/slides.md

 ## It’s just Javascript!
 ---
 class: title
-# Learn these four things...
+# So, learn these four things...
 ---

-## Components
+## Components, props, state, and events
 ---

-### Components are like widgets or modules: the are the building blocks of a UI
+## 1. Components
 ---
-### React encourages you to think of your UI as being composed of the smallest possible components you can define
+Components are like widgets or modules: the are the building blocks of a UI
 ---
+React encourages you to think of your UI as being composed of the smallest possible components you can define
+---
-### Use JSX to create components in an HTML-like syntax, make them reusable, and combine them into larger UIs
+Use JSX to create components in an HTML-like syntax, make them reusable, and combine them into larger UIs
 ---
 ```js
 var HelloWorld = React.createClass({